adambird/adambird/source/_posts/2014-07-10-tommy-godwin-was-a-lunatic.markdown

 This was a strange and dark time that finally ended when I spied the others at the [Pinnacle Cafe](http://www.pinnaclepursuits.co.uk/cafe.htm).
 Two cans of coke, a bacon and egg bap, coffee and cake restored me somewhat but I left first, determined to get this over with.

-We were still 60 miles from out destination and we hadn't got over Pen-y-Pass (Snowden) yet.
-I needn't have worried this towering precipice I was imagining was a small rise and we still hurtling down to Llanberis.
+I may have been a little grumpy at this point.
+We were still 60 miles from our destination and we hadn't got over Pen-y-Pass (Snowden) yet.
+I needn't have worried.
+The towering precipice of my imagination was a relatively small rise and we soon hurtling down the valley to Llanberis.

 Bizarrely I bumped into a college mate I hadn't seen for 17 years on the ascent.